mjhoptics/ray-optics/docs/source/models/sequential.rst

 Sequential Paths
 ================

     The combination of Interfaces and Gaps completely define the path of a ray through the optical model.
 For convenience and efficiency when doing optical calculations, it is useful to extract a subset of data that is required for ray tracing.
-The method :meth:`~seq.sequential.SequentialModel.path` in |sm| returns a Python generator that is used to drive the ray tracing process.
+The method :meth:`~seq.sequential.SequentialModel.path` in :class:`~seq.sequential.SequentialModel` returns a Python generator that is used to drive the ray tracing process.